Armageddon (1998 film): Merchandising

 Revell and Monogram released two model kits inspired by the film's spacecraft and the Armadillos, in 1998.
 The first one, "Space Shuttle with Armadillo drilling unit", included an X-71, a small, rough Armadillo and a pedestal.
 The second one, "Russian Space Center", included the Mir, with the docking adapter seen in the film, and another pedestal.

 In 2011, Fantastic Plastic released another X-71 kit, the "X-71 Super Shuttle", the goal of which was to be more accurate than the Revell/Monogram kit.

 Theme park attraction

 Armageddon – Les Effets Speciaux was an attraction based on Armageddon at Walt Disney Studios Park located at Disneyland Paris.
 It opened in time for the park's premiere on March 16, 2002, being a debut attraction.
 The attraction simulated the scene in the movie in which the Russian Space Station is destroyed.
 Michael Clarke Duncan ("Bear" in the film) was featured in the pre-show.
+The attraction operated until 2019 when it was torn down to make way for Spider-Man W.E.B Adventure.